 Ginger Pork with Broccoli

-I think Austin wanted to propose to me all over again the first time I served this at dinner.
-To be honest, I created this one-pan dish without the intent of ever writing down the recipe for sharing!
+I think Austin wanted to propose to me all over again the first time I served this ginger pork with broccoli at dinner.
+To be honest, I created this dish 0without the intent of ever writing down the recipe for sharing!
 I created it (and then remade it a good 6 more times before it dawned on me that others may want the recipe) because I was craving crispy pork!
 I wanted Chinese food but didn’t want the post-Chinese takeout stomach ache.
 This dish came to be because I opened the fridge and saw: pork chops, broccoli, cilantro, and lime juice.
 The rest of the ingredients (like the coconut aminos, seasonings, and fish sauce) are all pantry staples.
 I puzzled over how I could make use of all the ingredients and then POOF, a new favorite was born.

 Because the pork isn’t breaded, the trick to making it crispy is to cook slowly and in batches.
 Allowing the pieces of thinly sliced pork chop to brown on each side will give you that lovely, takeout-fake-out texture.
 After the pork is finished cooking (if you use 1# of chops like I wrote below, it will probably take at least 3 batches), you get started on the sauce.
 The secret to a thick restaurant-style sauce made with coconut aminos is to (once again) cook slowly.
 The sauce WILL thicken, it just needs a little time.
 Patience will go a long way here.